-Before you can get started on your new garage door installation, you’ll want to be fully prepared with the right tools for the job.
+Before starting your new garage door installation, you’ll want to be fully prepared with the right tools.
 For safety reasons, it’s never a bad idea to have a helper on hand to assist as well.
-Also, it may be best to tackle this job on the weekend as it normally takes between 3 and 5 hours to complete the work.
+Also, it may be best to tackle this job on the weekend as it normally takes between 3 and 5 hours to complete.
 Here are the tools you’ll want to have on hand before you begin:

-This list should be everything you need to install your new garage door, but it’s also a good idea to consult any garage door installation instructions provided by the door manufacturer as well.
+This list should be everything you need to install your new garage door.
+Still, it’s also a good idea to consult any garage door installation instructions provided by the door manufacturer.
 Next, we’ll go through the steps at each stage of the installation process.

-Now that you know the tools you need and have them all assembled it’s time to get started on the installation.
+Now that you know the tools you need and have them all assembled, it’s time to start the installation.
 Remember, you’ll want to set aside between 3 and 5 hours for this job.

 Step #1: Releasing The Tension

-Before beginning any garage door installation it’s important to have safety always in the forefront of your mind.
+Before beginning any garage door installation, safety is always at the forefront of your mind.
 The first step is to release the tension of the torsion spring so you can continue with the Installation safely.
-When you’re considering how hard it is to install a garage door, safety should always be your number one concern.
+Safety should always be your number one concern when you’re considering how hard it is to install a garage door.

-You’ll want to use your locking pliers at this point to secure it on the torsion shaft with the door in the open position.
+You’ll want to use your locking pliers to secure it on the torsion shaft with the door in the open position.
 It should then be safe to detach the cables and remove the springs.

 Step #2: Disengage The Automatic Garage Door Opener

-Before starting to remove your garage door panels you’ll want to disconnect the automatic garage door opener from the electric outlet so that it can’t be accidentally engaged.
+Before removing your garage door panels, you’ll want to disconnect the automatic door opener from the electric outlet so it can’t be accidentally engaged.
 Unplug the power and pull down on the red emergency handle.
 It should now be safe to proceed to the next step.

 Step #3: Detach The Old Door Panels

 Removing the old sectional door panels is relatively straightforward.
-First, remove the attached hinges and then remove the bolts from the track.
+First, remove the attached hinges and the bolts from the track.
 Repeat this step for each panel and remove all old panels.

 Step #4: Attach The New Garage Door Panels

-Before attaching the new door panels you may need to use a reinforcing bar if it is a double door.
-Next, you’ll want to attach hinges to each panel and axle supports on the top as well as bottom panels.
+Before attaching the new door panels, you may need to use a reinforcing bar if it is a double door.
+Next, you’ll want to attach hinges to each panel, as well as axle supports on the top and bottom panels.

-Now it’s time to attach the first panel into the door opening — it’s usually a good idea to use a nail to hold it in place or if you have an assistant they can help as well.
-Always make sure each panel is level before moving on to the next one.
+Now it’s time to attach the first panel to the door opening — it’s usually a good idea to use a nail to hold it in place, or if you have an assistant, they can help.
+Always ensure each panel is level before moving on to the next one.
 Continue this process until all new panel sections are installed.

 Step #5: Connect All Hinges and The Tracking System For The New Door

-After you have the panels attached make sure all hinges are secured and begin to install the track system and make sure the wheels are aligned correctly and roll freely on the tracks.
+After you have the panels attached, ensure all hinges are secured and begin to install the track system.
+Make sure the wheels are aligned correctly and roll freely on the tracks.

 Step #6: Connect The Spring Support System to the Tracking System

-Next, you can begin to piece together the spring support system and attach them to the tracks.
-If you have any doubts at this point make sure to consult the manufacturer’s manual on how to hang a garage door for further guidance.
+Next, you can piece together the spring support system and attach it to the tracks.
+If you have any doubts at this point, consult the manufacturer’s manual on how to hang a garage door for further guidance.

 You can now attach the curved portion of the track to the vertical piece and the ceiling bracket from your old door.